mikeizbicki/cmc-csci143/week_12/README.md

                <img src="600px-Utf8webgrowth.svg.png" />

+        1. using the wrong encoding is the classic problem resulting in garbled text

+           <img src=w0v8ozgabyi61.jpg width=400px />

     1. font: a mapping from a code point to an image
-        1. missing fonts are the classic cause of weird symbols on a webpage
-           <img src=w0v8ozgabyi61.jpg width=400px />

         1. fonts are chosen by the device, and can completely change the meaning of the underlying string